No point Russia siding with Assad: UK's Hague

 Asked if it was time to also concretely discuss arming insurgents given that Qatar and Saudi Arabia have indicated they were ready to supply rebel forces, Fabius said: “The question of weapons is not directly under discussion, but we know that there are some countries which are giving weapons.”

-“We regret it, given (that) in Geneva we agreed to not militarize (the conflict).”
+“We regret it, given (that) in Geneva we agreed to not militarise (the conflict).”